Pim Fortuyn

+Biography

 Early life and education

 Wilhelmus Simon Petrus Fortuijn was born on 19 February 1948 in Driehuis within the Dutch municipality of Velsen, as the third child to a middle class Catholic family.
-His father worked as a salesman and his mother was a housewife.
-He attended Mendelcollege secondary school in Haarlem where he was described as an academically gifted pupil.
-As a youth, Fortuyn initially wanted to train as a priest, but in 1967 he began to study sociology at the University of Amsterdam and transferred after a few months to the Vrije Universiteit in Amsterdam.
+His father was a sales representative for a envelopes and paper company and was involved in local Catholic associations while his mother was a housewife.
+Fortuyn was raised primarily by his mother as his father was often away for his work.
+He first attended a Catholic primary school, where Fortuyn later described his time as "terrible," before graduating from the Mendelcollege secondary school in Haarlem where he was described as an academically gifted pupil.

+As a youth, Fortuyn initially wanted to train as a priest, but in 1967 he began to study sociology at the University of Amsterdam and also attended lectures in history, economics and law.
+He then transferred after a few months to the Vrije Universiteit in Amsterdam where he continued his degree in sociology and took joint honours classes in public administration.
 In 1971 he ended his study with the Academic degree Doctorandus.
 In 1981 he received a doctorate in sociology at the University of Groningen as a Doctor of Philosophy.

 Career

 Professional career

 Fortuyn worked as a lecturer at the Nyenrode Business Universiteit and as an associate professor at the University of Groningen, where he taught Marxist sociology.
 He was also an employee of the Groningen University Newspaper for which he wrote columns.
 He was a Marxist at the time and sympathized with the Communist Party of the Netherlands (CPN), although he never became a full member.
 Later, he joined the Labour Party.

-In 1989 Fortuyn became director of a government organisation administering student transport cards and worked as an advisor to the Social and Economic Council (SER).
+In 1989 Fortuyn became director of a government organisation administering student transport cards and worked as a research assistant and advisor to the Social and Economic Council (SER).
 In 1990 he moved to Rotterdam.
 From 1991 to 1995, he was an extraordinary professor at the Erasmus University Rotterdam, appointed to the Albeda-chair in "employment conditions in public service" and ran an education consultancy business.

-When his contract ended, he made a career of public speaking, writing books and press columns, and worked as a weekly columnist for Elsevier.
+When his teaching contract in Rotterdam ended, Fortuyn made a career of public speaking, writing books and press columns, and worked as a weekly columnist for Elsevier.
 He gradually involved himself in politics through regularly appearing on televised debate shows and became a familiar public figure for his charismatic and flamboyant speaking style.
+In 1994 he began hosting his own radio program on RTV Rijnmond and often appeared on the political debate show Buitenhof and later as a commentator on the business current affairs program Business Class on RTL Nederland.
 Fortuyn was openly gay, and said in a 2002 interview that he was Catholic.